Lowville Presbyterian Church

 Lowville Presbyterian Church is a historic Presbyterian church located at Lowville in Lewis County, New York.
-It consists of restangular, stone, gable roofed main block erected in 1831 and an attached gable roofed wing added in 1906.
+It consists of rectangular, stone, gable roofed main block erected in 1831 and an attached gable roofed wing added in 1906.
 The front facade features a pavilion with triangular pediment surmounted by a staged wood bell tower that contains the "town clock."

 It was listed on the National Register of Historic Places in 2007.